Lilyenglert/Track-That/documents/interviews/socialmedia.md

 Talia <br>
 20 years old <br>
-Female
+Female <br>
-2020
+2020 <br>
-Computer Science & Math
+Computer Science & Math <br>
-Student
+Student <br>

-In lecture after ~20 minutes, she went on her phone Checked notifications
+In lecture after ~20 minutes, she went on her phone <br>
+Checked notifications <br>
-Browsed emails
+Browsed emails<br>
-Responded to texts
+Responded to texts<br>
-Only on her device for about 2-3 minutes at a time Checked phone about 5 times throughout the 1 hour 25 minute lecture Did not go on social media
+Only on her device for about 2-3 minutes at a time<br>
+Checked phone about 5 times throughout the 1 hour 25 minute lecture<br>
+Did not go on social media<br>
-Before and after on her phone, she was listening in lecture
+Before and after on her phone, she was listening in lecture<br>

 ## Person 2

-Name: Edward
+Name: Edward<br>
-Age: 23
+Age: 23<br>
-Gender: Male
+Gender: Male<br>
-Major: Communication
+Major: Communication<br>
-Profession: Journalist
+Profession: Journalist<br>
-Study
+Study<br>
-How frequently they are on social media sites
+How frequently they are on social media sites <br>
 Always had tab open to Facebook, email, and Reddit.
-Browse these daily.
+Browse these daily.<br>
-How long they are on SM for
+How long they are on SM for<br>
-In 30 minutes time viewing them, they’re on these site for ~10-ish minutes What contexts they are using social media
+In 30 minutes time viewing them, they’re on these site for ~10-ish minutes<br>
+What contexts they are using social media <br>
 Facebook for messaging friends, Reddit for news.
-Both used for miscellaneous fun.
+Both used for miscellaneous fun.<br>
 General patterns when using social media - are they messaging?
 Are they browsing?
 Are the posting?
 Facebook spend messaging friends.
 Would reply to friend within 1 minute of receiving a message (usually after they finished the note they were on).
 Browsing reddit on “downtime” of other two tasks.
 Are they using social media on its own or are they multi-tasking?